Part 802 - Definitions of Words and Terms

 Resident Engineer has the same meaning as contracting officer’s technical representative or contacting officer’s representative (see 852.270-1).

-Service-disabled veteran-owned small business concern (SDVOSB) has the same meaning as defined in the Federal Acquisition Regulation (FAR) part 2.101, except for acquisitions authorized by 813.106 and subpart 819.70.
-These businesses must then be listed as verified on the Vendor Information Pages (VIP) database at http://www.vetbiz.gov.
-In addition, some businesses may be owned and controlled by a surviving spouse.
+Service-disabled Veteran-owned small business (SDVOSB) has the same meaning as service-disabled Veteran-owned small business concern defined in FAR 2.101", except for acquisitions authorized by 38 U.S.C.
+8127 and 8128 for the Veterans First Contracting Program.
+These businesses must be listed as verified in the VIP database.
+In addition, some of the SDVOSB businesses listed in the VIP database may be owned and controlled by a surviving spouse.
+See definition of surviving spouse in 802.101.

 Small business concern has the same meaning as defined in FAR 2.101.